pnp/PnP-Tools/Solutions/Tenant Information Portal/readme.md

 	- ida:ClientId and supply your ClientId
 	- ida:ClientSecret and supply your ClientSecret
 	- ida:Tenant and supply your tenant AAD tenant. e.g. contoso.onmicrosoft.com
+5. Right click within Visual Studio and publish to the Azure Web Site.

 ### Additonal Information